 Perhaps as a child you played Pin the Tail on the Donkey.
 You were willingly blindfolded and spun around until disoriented before attempting to walk towards a board and attach a paper donkey tail.
 The unavoidable misplacement amused onlookers.

 In the game, the participant usually regains equilibrium shortly after the veil is removed.
-If you can imagine remaining in that state of disorientation without the blindfold then you have entered the tortuous world of vertigo sufferers.
+If you can imagine remaining in that state of disorientation without the blindfold then have entered the tortuous world of chronic vertigo sufferers.

 Vertigo Dries Up Social Interaction